spences10/claude-code-analytics/README.md

 _Sometimes the best solution is the most over-engineered one!_ 😂

-There's a CLI for some reports, Cost Analytics...
+There's a CLI for reports and analytics, for example Cost Analytics...

 ```ascii
 ◇  How many days to analyze?